dagster-io/dagster/CODE_OF_CONDUCT.md

 Community members are expected to follow guidelines for discussion in the Dagster community.
 Please make an effort to contribute quality content so that our community can spend more time hanging out and talking about issues rather than cleaning and filtering our communication channels.

-- Start discussions in the [right channels](https://app.slack.com/client/TCDGQDUKF/browse-channels).
+- Start discussions in the [right channels](https://app.slack.com/client/TCDGQDUKF/browse-channels)
-- Craft questions with sufficient detail to reproduce issues or address any concerns.
+- Craft questions with sufficient detail to reproduce issues or address any concerns
-- Use threads for discussions.
+- Use threads for discussions
-- Create new discussions, rather than diverting discussions to new directions midstream.
+- Create new discussions, rather than diverting discussions to new directions midstream
-- Do not demand attention by cross-posting discussions, sending messages outside threads to bump conversations, or explicitly mentioning @channel, @here, or community members.
+- Do not demand attention by cross-posting discussions, sending messages outside threads to bump conversations, or explicitly mentioning @channel, @here, or community members
-- Do not solicit community members about your products and services.
+- Do not solicit community members about your products and services

 ## Enforcement Responsibilities